ftrias/TeensyThreads/readme.md

 complete overkill for the solution and thus this implementation of preemptive threads.

 Copyright 2017 by Fernando Trias.
-All rights reserved.
+See license.txt for details.